elizabrock/CSSE-490/labs/lab-01-our-first-sinatra-app.md

-# Lab 0: Our First Flask App
+# Lab 0: Our First Sinatra App

-This lab serves to get you familiar with the very basics of running a Flask app and deploying to Heroku.
+This lab serves to get you familiar with the very basics of running a Sinatra app and deploying to Heroku.

 Step-by-step instructions are included below to guide you through each step of the process.

 ## Learning Goals / Objectives:

 * Refresh your memory of using GitHub
-* Create your first Flask application
+* Create your first Sinatra application
-* Practice deploying a Flask application to Heroku
+* Practice deploying a Sinatra application to Heroku

 ## Requirements: